NicEastvillage/RLBot-Beast/README.md

 Designed for 1v1 soccer.

-It participated in:
-* Rocket League Bot Tournament August 2018
-  * got #9 place in 1v1
-  * got #5 place in 2v2 with random teammates

 Beast from the East uses a utility system to decide what to do, and a set of controllers to execute that.
 In terms of skill Beast is similar to Psyonix AllStar.